hanana2000/Jumbo_Phage_Annotate/combinesummaries/README.md

 ## combine summaries script

+This script will combine the .txt files output by SPHAE, with information such as lysogeny markers, virulence factors, and CRISPR genes.

 This script expects that you have already run SPHAE annotation on all your phages, and that you have a consistent naming prefix for your files (e.g. all files begin with PA- or Phage-). see https://github.com/linsalrob/sphae for more information.